 The most common language spoken in Lackawaxen is English.
 Other important languages spoken here include Italian and Spanish.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 22.6% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.8% of all neighborhoods in America.

 In addition, one of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.